Authentic Hot and Sour Soup (酸辣汤)

 - While the soup is cooking, beat two eggs and set aside.
 Make corn starch slurry by mixing 2 tablespoons of corn starch with ¼ cup water and set aside.

 - Start adding flavor to the soup.
-Add ⅓ cup low sodium soy sauce, ¼ cup dark soy sauce, 1.5 tablespoon mushroom bouillon, 2 tablespoon sugar, 1.5 tablespoon siracha hot sauce, 1 tablespoon white pepper (adjust according to your spice tolerance), ¾ cup white vinegar, and 3 tablespoons sesame oil.
+Add ⅓ cup low sodium soy sauce, 2 tablespoon dark soy sauce, 1.5 tablespoon mushroom bouillon, 1 tablespoon sugar, 1.5 tablespoon siracha hot sauce, 1 teaspoon white pepper, ½ cup white vinegar, and 2 tablespoons sesame oil.
 Mix everything together and cook for 3-5 minutes.

 - Mix cornstarch slurry and slowly add in the soup.
 Continue to stir while adding.